Gov. DeSantis says COVID-19 spike will not slow Florida's economy

 Ron DeSantis has no intention of reclosing Florida’s economy as the state’s daily reported coronavirus cases rose sharply to a record level.

-Steve RT @wjxt4: “We’re not shutting down.
-We’re going to go forward we’re going to continue to protect the most vulnerable, we’re going to urge… 28 minutes ago
+ScanMyPhotos.com® 😷STAY HEALTHY, WEAR A MASK #BLM RT @kganttwrites: My latest for @NarcityUSA

-♛MoMo♛ RT @wjxt4: DeSantis said the increases in cases are due to more testing being conducted combined with some spikes in agriculture communitie… 1 hour ago
+With #Florida recording a record spike on #COVID19 cases, Gov. #DeSantis has indicated he has… 38 minutes ago

-Jane Santucci RT @DCohenNEWS: FL AG Commissioner @NikkiFriedFL — the only statewide elected Democrat — blasts Republican @GovRonDeSantis about the spike… 3 hours ago
+Donna LA 🕊🦅 🐺🦖🐬🐅🐼🐉🦄 RT @wjxt4: DeSantis said the increases in cases are due to more testing being conducted combined with some spikes in agriculture communitie… 2 hours ago

 Gov. Ron DeSantis Advises Those Returning TO Work To Get TestedAt a press conference Tuesday, the governor discussed the spike of cases across the state.